amirhosseinjebelli/amirhosseinjebelli.github.io/_pages/cv.md

 Awards and Honors
 ======
-1) Granted student, Granted by Prof Hassan Ghasemi, Amirkabir University of Technology, Fall 2020 and Spring 2021
+1) Granted student, Granted by Prof Hassan Ghassemi, Amirkabir University of Technology, Fall 2020 and Spring 2021

 2) Distinguished Student, Top %3